 - A flare pack.

-We also recommend the vessel is equipped with:
+We also recommend when preparing for a boat delivery the vessel is equipped with:

 - A foghorn.

 - An in-date, correctly registered EPIRB and a fire extinguisher.